refinedev/refine/documentation/docs/api-reference/antd/hooks/list/useSimpleList.md

 Use `pagination.current` instead.
 :::

-> Default: `1`

 Sets the initial value of the page index.
+It is set to `1` by default.

 ```tsx
 useSimpleList({